This easy Christmas Oreo Cookies recipe gives a festive twist to a classic cookie. Try them, and they’ll be a new holiday tradition.

-- The chocolate flavor of the cookies is escalated with coffee to give them a richer, deep chocolate flavor.
+- The chocolate flavor of the cookies is intensified with espresso powder to give them a richer, deep chocolate flavor.

-I know the recipe calls for ready rolled fondant which isn’t homemade, but this time of year shortcuts are definitely called for.
-If you want to make your own fondant, Try this recipe for Marshmallow Fondant from Gemma’s Bigger Bolder Baking.
+I know the recipe calls for ready-rolled fondant, which isn’t homemade, but this time of year, shortcuts are definitely called for.
+If you want to make your own fondant, Try this recipe for Marshmallow Fondant from Wilton.

 Sift together the flour, cocoa powder, salt, and baking powder in a large bowl, and set aside